Slightly Scary Campfire Stories

 Short & Shivery

-Pictured above is another great book of short stories tales perfect to tell around the campfire.
+Pictured above is another great book of short stories and tales perfect to tell around the campfire.
 The book contains 30 chilling tales retold by author Robert D. San Souci.
-You can find this spine tingling book here.
+You can find this spine-tingling book here.

 Campfire Stories for Kids Trilogy